robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

-Now that we have everything we need to build our Dependency Injection chain, we can go back to the `MainPage.xaml.cs` file and instanciate the `MainViewModel` with its dependecies.
+Now that we have everything we need to build our Dependency Injection chain, we can go back to the `MainPage.xaml.cs` file and instanciate the `MainViewModel` with its dependencies.

 ```csharp
 public MainPage()